adityameharia/Youtube_Downloader/README.md

 # Youtube_Downloader

-A snap package written using golang and cobra which download youtbe videos,download videos as podcast.
+A snap package written using golang and cobra which downloads youtbe videos,download videos as podcast.

 Uses goRoutines,channels,streams etc.